 01. Payroll Reports.
 No later than March 3rd and July 31st, self-insured employers shall file a semiannual premium tax report with the Fiscal Department of the Commission.
-Self-insured employers shall use the Commission's current report form IC 4010, along with the accompanying computation form IC 4010a, available on the Commission's website.
-The premium tax payment due from a self-insured employer shall be based upon the manual premium calculated for each reporting period, as modified by an experience modification factor calculated by NCCI and submitted to the Commission in accordance with Subsection 304.02 of this rule.
+Self-insured employers shall file in the manner prescribed by use the Commission's current report a form IC 4010, along with the accompanying computation form IC 4010a, available on the Commission's website.
+Forms submitted in a format other than online filing, such as hard copy or email attachment, shall be signed and certified to be correct by a corporate officer.
+The premium tax payment due from a self insured employer shall be based upon the manual premium calculated for each reporting period, as modified by an experience modification factor calculated by NCCI and submitted to the Commission in accordance with Subsection 304.02 of this rule.
 No other rating factor shall be allowed.
 If the self-insured employer elects to not provide such experience modification factor, the premium tax will be computed based upon the manual premium only.
 (3-23-22)